-The Nominating and Corporate Governance Committee is charged with the responsibility of reviewing our corporate governance policies, overseeing the annual review of succession planning by the Board and with proposing potential director nominees to the Board for consideration.
-The Board has adopted a written charter for the Nominating and Corporate Governance Committee, which is reviewed annually and a copy of which is available in the "Investor Relations" section of our website at www.invivotherapeutics.com.
+The Nominating and Corporate Governance Committee is charged with the responsibility of reviewing our corporate governance policies, overseeing the annual review of succession planning by the Board and proposing potential director nominees to the Board for consideration.
+The Board has adopted a written charter for the Nominating and Corporate Governance Committee, which is reviewed annually and a copy of which is available on the "Corporate Governance" page of the "Investors & Media" section of our website at www.invivotherapeutics.com.

 The current members of our Nominating and Corporate Governance Committee are Ms. Merrifield (Chair), Dr. Marshak, Dr. Roberts and Dr. Rosenthal.
-The Nominating and Corporate Governance Committee held three meetings in 2020.
+The Nominating and Corporate Governance Committee held four meetings in 2021.